 We have a range of age and developmentally appropriate reading materials and share many of these with our parents through sending various books home.
 Further information on this can be found on our Parents/ Carers page.
 We promote reading through pleasure and have recently introduced DEAR-Drop everything and Read in each of the classrooms for 10 minutes per day, whether this is a time for the learners to explore the books as an individual or listen to a story book with a staff member.

 Our learners in the Investigative Phase like to read to our learners in the Experiential Phase, this promotes confidence and reading for a purpose.
-Our reading leads are Louise B (Investigative Phase lead) and Rebecca (Exploratory class teacher).
+Our Reading leads is Louise Binns (Experiential and Investigative Phase lead).

 Integral to our school, curriculum and development of our learners is Inclusion.
 We are devoted to providing all our learners with the communication and social skills required to successfully promote their inclusion in society.